Evora, Portugal

 When we asked people about industries and career opportunities in Evora, they reponded:

 "Foreigners in Evora often find employment in various sectors such as tourism, hospitality, and education.
 Many work in hotels, restaurants, and bars due to the city's popularity as a tourist destination.
 Some foreigners also work as tour guides, providing insights into the city's rich history and culture.
 Additionally, there are opportunities in the education sector, with foreigners working as language teachers, particularly for English.
 Others may find jobs in international companies or start their own businesses.
 In the agricultural sector, foreigners often work in the region's vineyards and olive groves.
-Lastly, the real estate sector also employs a number of foreigners, particularly in property management and sales," said one expat in Evora.
+Lastly, the real estate sector also employs a number of foreigners, particularly in property management and sales," explained one expat living in Evora, Portugal.

 What is life like in Evora?